 The 2019 British Autoethnography conference provides an inter-disciplinary space to explore the many different ways we come to know, understand and communicate research.
 We hope that novice researchers will be supported to develop their practice alongside those of us with more experience.
-Our aim with the conference is that we inspire and challenge one another, that we nurture and care for each other, and that we witness and respond to the presentations and performances.
-At the same time, we hope our autoethnographic work will challenge oppression, social injustice, stigma and discrimination in powerful ways.
+One aim for the conference is that we inspire and challenge one another through the ways we nurture and care for each other, and the ways we witness and respond to the presentations and performances.
+At the same time, we hope our autoethnographic work will challenge be outward focussed and reveal oppression, social injustice, stigma and discrimination.
 We hope too that autoethnographers can use their bodies, skills and insight to shed light on issues that are difficult to explore and understand, often taboo, or seldom witnessed.

 The conference is not run within an academic setting for many reasons.
 One is to remind us all that research, learning and understanding are human pursuits and likely to be of interest to many people (not just academics).
 We invite presenters to consider the language we use, how we can engage each other and the impact of our work within wider society and our communities.

-We hope the space created between and around us provides opportunities to share, celebrate, develop and explore how our own lives, experiences, stories and art shape and challenge the world we live in, our communities and each other.
+We hope the space created between and around us provides opportunities to share, celebrate, develop and explore how our own lives, experiences, stories and art, to shape and challenge the world we live in, our communities and each other.